 Chocolate Guinness Cupcakes

-Remove saucepan from heat and allow chocolate mixture to cool for at least 5-10 minutes.
+- Remove saucepan from heat and allow chocolate mixture to cool for at least 5-10 minutes.
 Mixture must no longer be hot; it should be warm (or cooler) to use in additional steps.

-Increase mixer speed to medium and scoop in the dry ingredients, adding about 1/3 to 1/2 cup at a time.
-Be careful not to overmix.
-Once combined, run a
+- Increase mixture speed to medium, then quickly scoop in the dry ingredients, adding about 1/3 to 1/2 cup at a time.
+Once combined, turn off mixer and run a

-Bake for 15-18 minutes, or until a toothpick tester comes out clean.
+- Bake cupcakes for 15-18 minutes or until a tester toothpick comes out clean with no crumbs.

 For the Baileys Cream Cheese Frosting

-Finally, add in the Baileys Irish Cream and whip until frosting is smooth, about another 2-4 minutes.
+- Keeping mixer speed on low, add Baileys and whip until frosting is smooth, about another 2-4 minutes.
 Taste test the frosting; this frosting is very forgiving and easy to balance to your tastes.
 You can add up to 6 tablespoons of Baileys (total) or up to 5 cups of powdered sugar (total) to get the flavor and consistency you'd like.4 tablespoon Baileys Irish Cream